Portiva-O365/row-formatting/FAQ/README.md

 Answer | Multi Line of Text / Plain Text | Field contains the answer, formatted as plain text.
 Picture | Hyperlink or Picture | Hyperlink formatted as picture displayed on the right site of the question and answer.

-## Adding the Row Formatting JSON code
+## Adding the Row Formatting JSON Code

 To add the row formatting code, follow the steps below:
 1. Create in the FAQ list (created above) a new view called FAQ